feliperramos/puzzle-arena-terms/langs/en/privacy-policy.md

 ## 5. Your Rights

-You may request access, correction, or deletion of your data at any time.
-Contact us at the email below.
+You may access, correct, or delete your data at any time.
+To do so:

+- Send an email to 📩 suportepuzzlearena@gmail.com including your Facebook ID or the email associated with your account.
+- **Or use the "Delete Account" button available in the app’s settings screen.**

+Your data will be permanently and securely deleted upon confirmation.

 ## 6. Changes to This Policy